mmgawlowski/BMI_calculator/README.md

 # BMI_calculator
-Example of simple python program to calculate BMI (Body Mass Index)
+Example of simple Python program to calculate BMI (Body Mass Index)

+Python 3.7.3 was used.